tullurivijay/tullurivijay/README.md

 ### Hi, I'm Vijay 👋

-I am currently working as a software engineer at Nike.
+I am currently working as a Senior Software Engineer - Data & ML at Nike.
 I am also a passionate Data Scientist who thrives to learn as much as I can to build real world AI systems and help open data science community.

-- 🔭 I’m currently working on Machine Learning, Deep Learning, MLOPS for Finance and Ecommerce Domains and teaching others
+- 🔭 I’m currently working on Machine Learning, Deep Learning, MLOPS for Sustainability Engineering
 - 🌱 I’m currently researching on Time Series Modelling, Computer Vision and NLP in Finance
 - 👯 I’m looking to collaborate on Data Science and Economics content
 - 🤔 I’m looking for help with Macro and Micro Economics, Algorithmic Trading